byui-cse/itm300-course/source/module-04/project-lab.md

  You'll be prompted to enter the invoke URL.
 Get the invoke URL from your API Gateway:

 * Click Stages on the left bar
+* Under stage details find <span class="material-symbols-outlined">
+content_copy
-* Under stage details find Invoke URL and copy that address
+</span> Invoke URL and copy that address
 * Paste that as the Invoke URL when prompted

 Once you've updated the files, verify the app is working.
 Go to the Request Service page. and make sure it displays the three current service requests at the bottom of the request service page.